yellowdog/python-examples/README.md

 ## yd-show

-The `yd-show` command will show the details (in JSON) of any YellowDog entity by its YellowDog ID.
+The `yd-show` command will show the details (in JSON) of any YellowDog entity that has a YellowDog ID.
 It supports IDs referring to:

 - Compute Source Templates
 - Compute Requirement Templates